-This grant program provides students with an intensive research or creative activity experience from May to August each year.
+This grant program provides students entering the final year of their degree program with an intensive research or creative activity experience from May to August each year.
 Students receive a research grant to conduct their own, independent research or creative activity projects.
 Projects may be completed on campus, in various communities, or overseas, depending on the nature of the approved project.
 Many students use this as an opportunity to gather data for their honours thesis, while others use this as an opportunity to explore if research or research-creation is something of interest as their academic career unfolds.
-The value of the research grant for summer 2017 is $7,000.
+The value of the research grant for summer 2018 is $7,000.

 Important information for students

-- The program is focused on students with third year standing entering fourth year.
+- The program is focused on students who are entering the final year of their degree program AND who intend to graduate the following May.
 Research grants will be given to qualified students meeting this criterion first.
 Research grants will only be made to other students if there are not enough qualified students with third year standing.